grant_single_labels|summary

 grant_eligibility_criteria|eligible_expenses

-• Salaries and wages paid to employees directly attributable to eligible activities.
+• Salaries and wages paid to employees directly attributable to eligible computer animation and special effects activities carried out in Ontario.

 grant_eligibility_criteria|zone